skinkade/genint2prog/book-src/ch02-00-let-the-code-begin.md

 This is a particular feature of the family of languages that Clojure comes from.
 Clojure is composed of *expressions*.
-When an expression is a list of items surrounded by parantheses, the first item is treated as an *operator* to be applied to whatever follows.
+When an expression is a list of items surrounded by parentheses, the first item is treated as an *operator* to be applied to whatever follows.

 In this case, the plus sign is an addition operator.